 The vendor does not provide pricing details; contact the vendor directly to get details.

-- 3D Systems’ additive manufacturing software provides a stepping stone for medical device manufacturers to convert digital models into sterilized and ready-to-ship items.
+- 3D Systems additive manufacturing software offers a stepping stone for medical device manufacturers to convert digital models into sterilized and ready-to-ship items.

 - Its proprietary cleaning process has a record of high-performance applications delivering particle-free components.